virenvaghasiya/virenvaghasiya/README.md

 ---

-### **About Me:**
+### About Me 🚀

 I am a Data Scientist with a background in Web Developer and Quality Control Management.
 I specialize in creating and maintaining web applications, utilizing my skills in Python, Django, and data visualization to deliver impactful solutions.
 I also have experience in quality control management, ensuring compliance and efficiency in food preparation and service.

-### **Experience:**
+### My Experiences 🙌

-- **Quality Control Manager**
-  *Five Guys Europe, London*
-  *November 2023 - Present*
-  - Implemented cross-departmental collaboration and real-time monitoring, boosting food safety compliance metrics by 20%.
-  - Improved overall dining experience satisfaction by 15% through feedback analysis and audits.
-  - Reduced violations by 30% through regular inspections.

-- **Crew Member**
-  *Five Guys Europe, London*
-  *October 2022 - November 2023*
-  - Maintained cleanliness standards, reducing customer complaints by 25%.
-  - Improved customer satisfaction scores by 10% through exceptional service strategies.

-- **Data Scientist**
-  *BrainyBeam Technologies, Ahmedabad*
-  *June 2021 - June 2022*
+- **Quality Control Manager (Five Guys Europe):** Managed office operations and IT systems to support quality control processes, enhancing data management efficiency.
+Oversaw the implementation of service standards, raising the quality of customer service.
+Conducted detailed audits and adjusted protocols to ensure continuous adherence to health and safety guidelines, fostering an environment of excellence.
-  - Spearheaded customer segmentation initiatives, boosting conversion rates by 20%.
-  - Enhanced decision-making processes by 15% through data analysis and visualization.
+- **Data Scientist (BrainyBeam Technologies):** Spearheaded customer segmentation initiatives, boosting conversion rates by 20%, and improved decision-making processes by 15% through data analysis.

-- **Web Developer**
-  *NMR Enterprise, Ahmedabad*
-  *May 2021 - June 2021*
-  - Resolved bugs, decreasing website loading time by 30%.
-  - Increased website traffic by 40% with intuitive interfaces and mobile-responsive design, boosting mobile traffic by 30%.
+- **Web Developer (NMR Enterprise):** Resolved bugs, decreasing website loading time by 30%, and increased website traffic by 40% with intuitive interfaces.

 ### **Education:**